AccRPA/react/react-memory-game/README.md

 # Memory Card Game

-This is an application built with React + TypeScript + Vite + Firebase
+This is memory card game built with React + TypeScript + Vite + Firebase

-Have fun!
+Play it and have fun!